Azure Blob Storage

 Azure offers three types of blob services:

 Most of the time, we work with block and append blobs.
-Page blobs are created by default.
+Azure creates page blobs by default.
 When we create a virtual machine, the storage account is created and contains the virtual machine’s disks.
 But for most storage solutions, as we know, we are developing an application like YouTube, or we are developing a surveillance application, in this case, we use either block blobs or append blobs depending on the needs.

 Naming and referencing